Moremar/IT_tutorials/CyberSecurity/Linux/Linux.md

   - `-n` : sort according to numerical order
   - `-k 5` : sort according to the 5th column
   - `-u` : unique values (no duplicates)
+  - `-R` : sort in a random order (useful for quizz options for example)

 - `uniq` : remove duplicate lines on a sorted input